-D. Web Beacons In limited circumstances we also may use “web beacons” to collect anonymous, non-personal information about your use of our Web site and the sites of selected affiliated partners, and your use of e-mails, special promotions or newsletters we may send to you from time to time.
-Web beacons are tiny graphic image files imbedded in a web page or e-mail that provide a presence on the web page or e-mail and send back to its home server information from the Users' browser.
-The information collected by web beacons allows us to statistically monitor how many people are using our site and selected affiliated business partners sites, or are opening our e-mails, and for what purposes.
-It may be possible to link non-personal web beacon information to Personal Information collected.
+F. Web Beacons.
+In limited circumstances we also may use “web beacons” to collect anonymous, non-personal information about your use of our Site, and your use of emails, special promotions or newsletters we may send to you from time to time.
+Web beacons are tiny graphic image files imbedded in a web page or e-mail that provide a presence on the web page or e-mail and send back to its home server information from the users’ browser.
+The information collected by web beacons allow us to statistically monitor how many people are using our Site, or are opening our emails, and for what purposes.
+We will not link non-personal web beacon information to the PII collected.

 II.
-DISCLOSURE OF YOUR INFORMATION
+DISCLOSURE OF YOUR PII

 G. Disclosure of Aggregate Information SXSW may provide to third parties non-personal information about you that does not allow you to be identified or contacted and that is combined with the non-personal information of other users (“Aggregate Information”).
-For example, we might inform third parties regarding the number of users of our site and the activities they conduct while on our site.
-We might also inform a company that performs services or that provides products and/or services to SXSW (that may or may not be a SXSW business partner or an advertiser on our site) that “50% of our users live in the USA” or that “85% of our users have purchased products and/or services which can be downloaded from SXSW’s Web site."
+For example, we might inform third parties regarding the number of users of our Site and the activities they conduct while on our Site.
+We might also inform a company that performs services or that provides products and/or services to SXSW (that may or may not be a SXSW business partner or an advertiser on our site) that “50% of our users live in the USA” or that “85% of our users have purchased products and/or services which can be downloaded from SXSW’s Site.”
 Depending on the circumstances, we may or may not charge third parties for this Aggregate Information.
 We may not limit the third parties’ use of the Aggregate Information.

 IV.
 YOUR PRIVACY CHOICES

+You will be given the option to opt in or sign up for recurring informational/promotional emails from SXSW and/or third parties.
+You may opt out of receiving emails from or on behalf of SXSW either.
+You may opt out of receiving these e-mails and newsletters at any time.
+When you have received a newsletter you wish to stop, follow the steps to unsubscribe, and SXSW’s Customer Service will unsubscribe you.
+You may also unsubscribe by contacting us at subscriptions at sxsw.com.
 You may also have the option of receiving e-mails or newsletters from third parties, participating in research or marketing surveys and participating in other activities.
-You may exercise these options by placing a check mark beside a statement that expresses a preference for receiving these communications or participating in these activities.
+You may exercise these options by placing a checkmark beside a statement that expresses a preference for receiving these communications or participating in these activities.
 You may change your decision at any time by following the directions regarding how to unsubscribe from these e-mails or newsletters.

-V. UPDATING YOUR PERSONAL INFORMATION AND CONTACTING SXSW
+V. UPDATING YOUR PII & CONTACTING SXSW